-For the three months ended March 31, 2021, operating expenses totaled \$8.1 million compared to \$4.1 million for the three months ended March 31, 2020, representing an increase of 99%.
+For the three months ended June 30, 2021, operating expenses totaled \$7.1 million, compared to \$4.3 million for the three months ended June 30, 2020, representing an increase of 67%.
 Operating expenses comprised the following:

-- Research and development expenses were approximately \$5.1 million for the three months ended March 31, 2021, compared to \$1.5 million for the three months ended March 31, 2020, representing an increase of \$3.6 million or 239%.
-Research and development in both periods focused on the advancement of our ischemic repair platform and related to: - ongoing registration-eligible study expenses for HONEDRA® in critical limb ischemia in Japan, whereby we continue to focus spending on our patient enrollment.
-We have experienced significant delays in enrollment in that study due to the "State of Emergency" in effect in Japan for most of 2020 and re-implemented in Japan on January 7, 2021 through March 21, 2021 covering Tokyo and other regions in response to increased number of COVID-19 patients as well as a severe shortage of beds in intensive care units (and other hospital beds) affecting all of our clinical sites.
-We continue to make progress towards study completion; - expenses associated with the proof-of-concept study for CLBS16 in coronary microvascular dysfunction, whereby study enrollment was completed in the second quarter of 2019 and full results reported in May 2020 and continuing efforts to advance our CLBS16 Phase 2b study (the FREEDOM study) which commenced in the fourth quarter of 2020 with the first patient in the study treated in January 2021; - expenses associated with the preparation of our filing of an IND for the clinical study of CLBS201 for Treatment of Diabetic Kidney Disease.
-A Phase 2 proof of concept, randomized, placebo-controlled study is planned for initiation in the second half of 2021. - General and administrative expenses were approximately \$3.0 million for the three months ended March 31, 2021, compared to \$2.6 million for the three months ended March 31, 2020, representing an increase of 18%.
+- Research and development expenses were approximately \$4.3 million for the three months ended June 30, 2021, compared to \$1.8 million for the three months ended June 30, 2020, representing an increase of \$2.5 million or 138%.
+This increase was primarily due to an increase in expenses associated with the enrollment of our CLBS16 Phase 2b study (the FREEDOM Trial).
+Research and development in both periods focused on the advancement of our ischemic repair platform and related to: - expenses associated with our CLBS16 Phase 2b study (the FREEDOM Trial) which commenced in the fourth quarter of 2020 with the first patient in the study treated in January 2021; - ongoing registration-eligible study expenses for HONEDRA® in critical limb ischemia in Japan, whereby we continue to focus spending on our patient enrollment.
+We have experienced significant delays in enrollment in that study due to the "State of Emergency" in effect in Japan for most of 2020 and reimplemented in Japan on January 7, 2021 through March 21, 2021 covering Tokyo and other regions in response to increased number of COVID-19 patients as well as a severe shortage of beds in intensive care units (and other hospital beds) affecting all of our clinical sites.
+Due to reported large increases in COVID-19 cases and a low rate of vaccinations in Japan, a "State of Emergency" was renewed on April 25, 2021 through May 11, 2021 and then reimplemented in Tokyo from July 12, 2021 through August 22, 2021.
+This newly reinstated "State of Emergency" continues negatively to impact enrollment of the on-going clinical trial due to the increased number of COVID-19 patients as well as a severe shortage of beds in intensive care units (and other hospital beds) affecting all of our clinical sites.
+We continue to make progress towards study completion; and - expenses associated with the preparation of our filing of an IND for the clinical study of CLBS201 for treatment of diabetic kidney disease.
+A Phase 2 proof of concept, randomized, placebo-controlled study is planned for initiation in the second half of 2021. - General and administrative expenses were approximately \$2.8 million for the three months ended June 30, 2021, compared to \$2.5 million for the three months ended June 30, 2020, representing an increase of 14%.
+This increase was primarily due to an increase in Directors and Officers insurance premiums and strategic consulting expenses.
 Our general and administrative expenses focus on general corporate-related activities.